bbauska/Coursera-Bootstrap/readme.md

 performed tasks in web development.

-As we move towards the next course of the specialization, in the next course we\'ll be concentrating on Javascript frameworks.
+As we move towards the next course of the specialization, in the next course we&apos;ll be concentrating on Javascript frameworks.

 This is the other piece of the puzzle on front-end.

 Together with UI frameworks, the Javascript frameworks facilitate development of dynamic websites, especially the front-end.

-We\'ll look at the remaining parts, including hybrid development and server-side, in the remaining courses of the specialization.
+We&apos;ll look at the remaining parts, including hybrid development and server-side, in the remaining courses of the specialization.

 I hope you enjoyed going through this course.

-And I hope I\'ll see you back again in the next course of the specialization.
+And I hope I&apos;ll see you back again in the next course of the specialization.

 <h4>Front-End Web UI Frameworks and Tools: Bootstrap 4: Conclusions</h4>